datawire/loom/README.md

 ### Prerequisites

-- Access to a valid and active pair of AWS credentials.
+- Access to an active pair of AWS credentials.
 - [Docker](https://docker.io)

 ### 1. Run Loom